run-ai/docs/docs/admin/integration/deepspeed.md

 We will use the `Cifar 10` model which can be found in `training/cifar` directory.
 In this directory we can find the following relevant files:

-* `cifar10_tutorial.py`&mdash;For running the train without DeepSpeed
+* `cifar10_tutorial.py`&mdash;run the training without DeepSpeed.

-* `cifar10_deepspeed.py`&mdash;For running the train with DeepSpeed
+* `cifar10_deepspeed.py`&mdash;run the training with DeepSpeed.

-* `run_ds.sh`&mdash;Entrypoint for running the train
+* `run_ds.sh`&mdash;Entrypoint for running the training.

-* `ds_config.json`&mdash;DeepSpeed configuration file
+* `ds_config.json`&mdash;DeepSpeed configuration file.

 ## Docker Image

 A Docker image needs to be prepared so that the workload can be submitted.
-It will run a an MPIJob and needs to support distributed workloads using OpenMPI.
-The image needs to have SSH serveer for the workers, SSH client for the launcher, and the model files for the remote commands.
+It will run a an MPIJob that supports distributed workloads using OpenMPI.
+The image also needs to have an SSH server for the workers, an SSH client for the launcher, and the model files for the remote commands.

 To create the Docker image: